 Now, onto the problems I’ve been having.
 You need the Memory Mic app, which can be downloaded from the iOS or Android app stores respectively.
 Connecting the microphone to my phone was extremely temperamental.
 One minute it would connect and the next, would not find the mic at all.
 Secondly, the app could not access my video camera no matter how many times I tried.
 Every time I wanted to record a video, the app crashed.
 This happened on four different phones: a Google Pixel 3, Honor 7X, a Samsung Galaxy S9 and a budget Nuu Mobile G3.
 None of them worked with video.

 For the couple of times I successfully managed to sync the mic, I could only record audio.
 The audio tests I ran sounded very full.
-I stuck to the medium sensitivity option, and it did a great job of picking up my voice, even though their was background noise going on in the area I was recording.
+I stuck to the medium sensitivity option, and it did a great job of picking up my voice, even though there was background noise going on in the area I was recording.
 My voice sounded clear and sharp, and would definitely be enough for you social media users out there looking to record audio on the go.

 It’s also strange that the Sennheiser Memory Mic needed its own separate app to work.
 I wish I could have bypassed this and use the standard camera app on my Google Pixel 3, as it would mean I could remove the need to use what I would call broken app.
 Hopefully future updates may fix this, but I’m not holding my breath for a quick fix.